w8st/88x31-Archiver/README.md

 # 88x31-Finder
-Scans a webpage for any 88x31 buttons
+Scans a webpage for any 88x31 buttons.

+#Libraries
+JSoup